 Electricians who work in industries earn slightly more because of their demand and location.

-Avionics technicians are responsible for the installation and maintenance of electrical systems on an aircraft.
+Avionics technicians are responsible for installing and maintaining electrical systems on an aircraft.

-A commercial electrician job is much similar to an industrial electrician job, however, they don’t have as much expertise in manufacturing settings, thus the reason for such a great pay is high demand.
+A commercial electrician job is very similar to an industrial electrician job.
+However, they don’t have as much expertise in manufacturing settings.
+Thus, the reason for such great pay is high demand.

-Marine technicians are responsible for the installation and maintenance of the electrical systems on boats.
+Marine technicians are responsible for installing and maintaining the electrical systems on boats.

 Wind turbine technician has the job of installing, repairing, and inspecting wind turbines.

-Electrical technicians work on buildings which can include repairing, testing, and maintaining electrical equipment.
+Electrical technicians work on buildings, including repairing, testing, and maintaining electrical equipment.

-Maintenance electricians work in a commercial or manufacturing setting in order to install, repair and maintain electrical equipment.
+Maintenance electricians work in a commercial or manufacturing setting to install, repair, and maintain electrical equipment.

-Lineman only repairs and maintains outdoor electrical equipment which includes power lines and poles.
+Lineman only repairs and maintains outdoor electrical equipment, including power lines and poles.

-The electrical foreman supervises other electricians on interior and exterior projects which can include construction sites or electrical stations.
-They’re basically in charge of planning and designing electrical systems, and overseeing other electricians install and maintain the system.
+The electrical foreman supervises other electricians on interior and exterior projects, including construction sites or electrical stations.
+They’re in charge of planning and designing electrical systems and overseeing other electricians installing and maintaining them.

-Industrial electricians are responsible for repairs and maintenance of the electrical equipment in commercial as well as manufacturing settings.
+Industrial electricians are responsible for repairing and maintaining electrical equipment in commercial and manufacturing settings.

-The solar installer, also known as a solar technician or PV installer has the job to install and maintain photovoltaic systems or solar panels.
+The solar installer, also known as a solar technician or PV installer, can install and maintain photovoltaic systems or solar panels.

-Substation technician, also known as substation electrician monitors, manage, and maintains substations, they manage and send power to homes or businesses in their area.
+Substation technician, also known as a substation electrician, monitors, manages, and maintains substations.
+They manage and send power to homes or businesses in their area.

 Automation technicians work with electrical systems that control automation in many varieties of settings, this can include manufacturing and industrial processing.